Mobile Affiliate Marketing: How It Works

 2. App Install Offers

-Top verticals for mobile app installs are as follows:
+Top verticals for mobile app affiliate marketing offers that require installs are as follows:

 • Antivirus